 The School will implement reporting and disease outbreak control measures in accordance with the provisions of Missouri Department of Health publication PACH-16, "Prevention and Control of Communicable Diseases: A Guide for School Administrators, Nurses, Teachers and Day Care Operators," a copy of which shall be on file in the office of the School Leader.

-Distribution of Medicine Model Policy[required]
+Distribution of Medicine Policy

 The Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.